Saint-Martin-de-Ré

 Gros Jonc beach

-Facing north-east towards La Tranche-sur-Mer, the Gros-Jonc beach is one of the closest to the town center of Les Portes-en-Ré.
-A wide beach of fine white sand, it is a favorite with kitesurfers and windsurfers.
-Swimming is possible at high tide.
-The beach is bordered by a skate park, tennis courts and a yacht club, making it a multi-leisure destination for the whole family!
+Facing northeast, opposite La Tranche-sur-Mer, Gros-Jonc beach is one of the closest beaches to the town center of Les Portes-en-Ré.
+With its wide stretch of fine white sand, it is popular with kitesurfers andwindsurfers.
+Swimming is possible at high tide and the area is supervised during July and August, making it an ideal destination for families.
+The beach is bordered by a skate park, tennis courts, and a sailing club, making it a multi-activity destination!
 At low tide, the old fish locks are revealed.
-The Gros Jonc beach is also a pleasant place to stroll, with its unspoilt setting dominated by rocks and plants.
+Gros Jonc beach is also a pleasant place to walk, with unspoiled scenery dominated by rocks and vegetation.

 Petit Bec beach